A Maid of Honor HQ Guide

 Southern American Brunch • $$ • Best for: brunch

-The Asheville brunch institution — sweet potato pancakes, shrimp and grits, and long tables for the whole crew.
+The Asheville brunch institution — sweet potato pancakes, shrimp and grits, and long tables for the whole bridal party.

 American Breakfast • $ • Best for: brunch